HuynhKhuong/STM32-StarterPack/Readme.txt

      For continous reading: Must enable Continuous DMA Request; For many channel reading: NumOfConversion To read ADC: Only 1 instruction needed: HAL_ADC_Start_DMA
   c.
 If you use Both ADC and UART DMA, DO REMEMBER TO DIVIDE YOUR ADC CLK/8, Interrupt of ADC DMA May occur too often, which caused your system to break down.

+3. I2C
+  You can configure I2C easily with DMA and use it easily, remember not to run multiple I2C function at the same time, it would force the temprorary data line to release, which can cause crack.
+To declare and use global variables: in main.c declare extern => in other files, declare using it as usual.